How To Grow Amaryllis

 Water thoroughly and allow any excess water to drain off into the saucer.

-Position your potted Amaryllis bulb in a light position in a draught free room.
-A windowsill is ideal, but keep the bulb away from radiators as soon as the flower bud starts appear.
+Place your potted Amaryllis bulb in a light receiving area in a draught free room.
+A windowsill is ideal, but ensure you keep the pot away from radiators as soon as the flower bud starts to appear.

-Keep the compost just moist, allowing it to dry out slightly in between watering.
+Keep the compost just moist, not excessively wet.
 If the conditions are too warm the flower stem may grow taller and weaker and may need staking.

 10 tips for perfect amaryllis blooms